SebastianOpriel/mds-wiki/Home.md

-# Currently under construction until 11.07.

 # Welcome to the Mobility Data Space

 ## Overview of the Mobility Data Space

-The overview of the Mobility Data Space with explanations about component functionalities and currently deployed environments you can find [hier](https://github.com/Mobility-Data-Space/mobility-data-space/wiki/MDS-Architecture)
+The overview of the Mobility Data Space with explanations about component functionalities and currently deployed environments you can find [hier](https://github.com/Mobility-Data-Space/mobility-data-space/wiki/MDS-Architecture).

 ## Access to the Mobility Data Space